Chakra Series – Svadhistana Chakra

 This is one hip opener that strengthens and lengthens the hips and legs.
 It also creates a lot of feelings in the body.
 Stay connected to your experience and try not to check out.
 See what arises and breathe space into your hips.

 -From Downward-Facing Dog gently step your right foot forward between your hands, turn to face the left side of your mat then shift your weight toward the back end of your mat as you bend your left knee and straighten your right leg.

 -Point your right toes up and keep your right knee straight but not locked.
 Activate the muscles around your knee.
-Press your left hand down into the floor and extend your right arm up and over your head and in line with right ear.
-Alternatively have your hands by your heart or even on the floor in front for support.
+Press your left hand down into the floor and extend your right arm up and over your head and in line with the right ear.
+Alternatively, have your hands by your heart or even on the floor in front of support.
 Breathe deep on the inhale and as you exhale soften the hips with the grounding force of gravity.

 I like to play around with the angle of my foot.
 Here are 3 variations to play with.